 Thinking Beyond Borders is fortunate to have a talented and committed USA staff to offer support to students, family, and the Program Leaders.
-Their tireless work helps to ensure the safety, quality, and success of TBB’s gap year programs abroad.
+Their tireless work helps to ensure the program safety, quality, and success for TBB’s gap year students.

 Robin equipped himself by earning a B.A. in International Development Studies from UCLA and a Masters in Education from the Harvard Graduate School of Education.
-He has lived and worked abroad including a semester of research in Cochabamba, Bolivia and leading a conservation program in Costa Rica.
-His travels introduced him to the peoples and geography of southern and western Africa, Europe, and South America.
+He has lived and worked abroad extensively, both as a student and educator.
+Robin committed eight years to public schools in Los Angeles and Boston.
+He served as a teacher, administrator, coach, and college access program administrator.

 Working for TBB is the perfect combination is Stephen’s academic, professional and personal interests.
 Having graduated from the University of Warwick in 2005 with a degree in Politics and International Studies, he spent 6 months volunteering in rural Nicaragua.
 There he discovered his passion for learning about other cultures and whet his appetite for discovering more about international development.
 Leaving Nicaragua almost fluent in la lengua española, he returned to London where he graduated from the School of Oriental and African Studies with a Masters degree in Development Studies in 2007.